NukolLodda/Flopcraft/README.md

 ---
 A very s3xy and aesthetic Minecraft mod

-As of right now, Modussy currently has support for Minecraft Java versions 1.19.2 and 1.20.1 on forge API.
+As of right now, Modussy currently has support for Minecraft Java versions 1.19.2 on forge API, with the 1.20.1 version being a work in progress that should be out soon.
 A fabric port will likely get made some day however, it will likely be in a separate repository.

 ---